Who is Thomas Kwoyelo, Ugandan LRA rebel commander on trial for war crimes?

 In northern Uganda, where Kony’s LRA operated, several of the group’s former members surrendered after the 2000 amnesty and now live freely in the community, as Al Jazeera reported in February 2024.

-However, others, such as the UN high commissioner for human rights, have kicked back against the amnesty policy, saying it stands in the way of prosecuting war crimes.
+However some groups, such as the UN high commissioner for human rights, have kicked back against the amnesty policy, saying it stands in the way of prosecuting war crimes.

-Some in Gulu say Kwoyelo, too, should be granted amnesty.
+Some in Gulu say Kwoyelo should be granted amnesty like the other former soldiers.

 “Our children are innocent because they were forcefully conscripted into combat,” Okello Okuna, a spokesperson for Ker Kwaro Acholi, a traditional kingdom in Gulu, told Al Jazeera in February.

-Kwoyelo’s defence team also has argued that he was a child when he was abducted and was a victim, too.
+Kwoyelo’s defence team has also argued that he was a child when he was abducted and was a victim, too.
 Defence lawyer Charles Dalton Opwonya said the government “failed to protect” the former rebel.
 “He was abducted as a child and trained,” he previously told Al Jazeera.

 But victims who alleged Kwoyelo killed their family members have pushed for his sentencing.

-“He was a rude person and a fighter,” a victim who was born in LRA captivity identified only as Jackline told Al Jazeera in February, adding that Kwoyelo killed her father for failing to follow orders.
+“He was a rude person and a fighter,” a victim who was born in LRA captivity and identified only as Jackline, told Al Jazeera in February, adding that Kwoyelo killed her father for failing to follow orders.

-Rights groups, such as the Ugandan Avocats sans Frontiers, pointed out that holding Kwoyelo in detention for more than a decade muddles the case for the prosecution.
+Rights groups, such as Avocats sans Frontiers, pointed out that holding Kwoyelo in detention for more than a decade muddles the case for the prosecution.

 Human Rights Watch in January urged the court to speed up the case and ensure justice for Kwoyelo’s victims.